-The original venue of Illegal Burger is located in Møllergata, above Youngstorget.
-It’s stuck in between the pizza place Hell’s Kitchen on the corner to the left, and the nightclub The Villa on the right side.
-They share toilets with the latter, and owners with both.
+The original venue of Illegal Burger is located in Møllergata, just above Youngstorget.
+It’s almost hidden where it lies stuck between the pizza place Hell’s Kitchen on the corner to the left, and the nightclub The Villa on the right side.
+Illegal shares toilets with the latter, and owners with both.
 Illegal Burger is one of those original hipster shacks in Oslo.
-Hardly anything about the exterior reveals what is truly hiding behind the doors.
-Just like the cocktail bar No. 19 around the corner, or the anonymous Bar Robinet.
-Once you open that door you are not in doubt anymore, though.
-The smoke from the Josper fills the air, the scent of melting cheese goes right up your nostrils, and the aroma of sizzling bacon and grilled burgers is impossible to mistake.
+Hardly anything about the exterior reveals what is hiding behind the doors.
+Similar to the cocktail bar No. 19 around the corner, or the anonymous Bar Robinet.
+Once you open the door to Illegal you are not in doubt about where you are, though.
+The smoke from the Josper fills the air, and together with the scent of melting cheese, and the aroma of sizzling bacon and grilled burgers, it is impossible to be mistaken.

 When I worked in the city some years ago we used to go to Illegal Burger straight from work.
-We’d typically be there around 5 pm, just an hour after they opened, and the place would already be packed.
-No vacant seats in sight, queue out the door and the feeling of hopelessness for any first-time visitors.
-We knew the queue would disappear quickly, though, seats would free up, and the chefs were quick!
+We’d typically be there around 5:00 pm, just an hour after they opened, and the place would already be packed.
+There was never a vacant seat in sight and the queue would go out the door.
+However, we knew the queue would move fast, and seats would free up, because those chefs were working their asses off flipping burgers!
 People generally respected that others wanted to enjoy their burgers too, and didn’t hang around longer than they needed.
 Still, we always said to each other: Why don’t they open another place?
 Well, now they’ve finally done it, although it’s several years after the burger wave hit Oslo.
 Even Munchies, which opened way later, managed to open their second restaurant before Illegal did.